jdharmon/swiftui-100-days-tracker/README.md

 3. Add environment variables in **Project Settings → Environment Variables**:
    - `NEXT_PUBLIC_SUPABASE_URL`
    - `NEXT_PUBLIC_SUPABASE_KEY`
+4. Add your Vercel deployment URL to **Supabase → Authentication → URL Configuration → Redirect URLs** (e.g. `https://your-app.vercel.app/auth/callback`)
-4. Deploy
+5. Deploy

-## Adding Video IDs

-Videos without a known YouTube ID open in a new tab.
-To embed a video directly:

-1. Open `src/data/course.ts`
-2. Find the day's video item and set `videoId` to the YouTube video ID
-3. Example: `videoId: "dQw4w9WgXcQ"`

-No other code changes are needed.
+## How Authentication Works

+The app uses Supabase magic links (email OTP with PKCE flow).
+When a user enters their email, Supabase sends a sign-in link.
+Clicking it redirects to `/auth/callback`, which exchanges the code for a session.
+The session is stored in cookies and persists across page loads.

 ## How Progress Works

-Progress is stored per-item in Supabase's `progress` table, keyed by `user_id` (anonymous) and `item_key` (e.g. `day-1-content`, `day-1-video-1`).
-Each browser session gets a stable anonymous user ID stored in localStorage by the Supabase SDK.
+Progress is stored per-item in Supabase's `progress` table, keyed by `user_id` and `item_key` (e.g. `day-1-video-1`).
+Because auth is tied to an email address, progress syncs automatically across any device or browser where you sign in.

-Note: progress is tied to the browser/device.
-Opening the app in a different browser will start fresh.